dudintv/dudin.tv/content/articles/vizrt-script-1.md

 ### The differences between "Sub" and "Function":

-* instead "Function" is writed "Sub"
+* instead "Function" is written "Sub"
 * "Sub" returns nothing — so, returned type specified only in "Function"
 * if I want to affect to containers or the scene I write it inside a "Sub".
 If I want to calculate something and use returned value inside the script I use "Function"

 ## 6. Object

-Object is the way to controlling of data and fuctions more like in real life.
+The object is the way to controlling data and functions more like in real life.
 We intuitively define each object in the life some properties and abilities to do something.
-For example, some dog have: 5 year old, pink color, etc...
+For example, some dog has 5-year-old, pink colour, etc...
 Thus, programming "objects" just reflects reality.
 It's like a list or array, but with different data types and functions.
 For example, object "Container" contains properties "Name", "Active"(visibility), "Count of sub-containers", etc...
 "Container" also has functions "Create new sub-container", "Get first sub-object", etc...
 All possible variables and functions are in the documentation!
 Please feel free to look there! ;)

-__Access to all properties and functions of object gets by dot character "." — for example ```container.name```.
+__Access to all properties and functions of an object gets by dot character "." — for example ```container.name```.
 You can call sub-object and sub-properties consistently through points  ```this.alpha.value```__

-Some properties can have a status "read only".
-It can be readed but not changed.
+Some properties can have the status "read only".
+It can be read but not changed.
 All other properties you can read and rewrite.
-For example, we can get name of container ```println(this.name)``` or rename it ```this.name = "new_name"```.
+For example, we can get the name of container ```println(this.name)``` or rename it ```this.name = "new_name"```.
 But we can't change directly "Count sub-containers" property.
-The property will changed if we change real count of sub-containers.
+The property will be changed if we change the real count of sub-containers.

-* by the way, the variable "this" refers to current container where script placed
+* by the way, the variable "this" refers to the current container where script placed

-Some functions of object returns other object.
-For example, lets get a "Omo" plugin on the current container and change counter of visible sub-object:
+Some functions of the object return another object.
+For example, let's get an "Omo" plugin on the current container and change counter of visible sub-object:

 ```basic
 Dim pi_omo As PluginInstance